What to Expect

 Come As You Are

-When you come in don’t be surprised if several people come up to shake your hand and introduce themselves.
+When you come in don’t be surprised if someone comes up to introduce themselves.
 We are a pretty friendly bunch.

 If you’re worried about what to wear, don’t be!
 Come however you feel comfortable — whether shorts and sandals or shirt and tie; it’s all good... just make sure you have SOME sort of shirt and bottoms on!